What Is a GPT 3 Chatbot?

 With Project December being one of the more commonly known hyper-realistic chatbots, it’s essential to understand that GPT-3 is not without its flaws.

-For one, the training data used to teach these chatbots can be very biased.
+The training data used to teach these chatbots can be very biased.

-This can result in some bizarre and sometimes inappropriate responses.
+It can result in some bizarre and sometimes inappropriate responses.

 Another issue is that GPT-3 chatbots often have difficulty understanding context.

-This can lead to the chatbot saying things that don’t make sense in the current conversation.
+Such a difficulty can lead to the chatbot saying things that don’t make sense in the current conversation.

-Awareness of these issues and the desire to adjust the chatbot as needed is essential for anyone considering using a GPT-3 tool.
+Awareness of these issues and the desire to adjust the chatbot as needed is essential for anyone considering a GPT-3 tool.

 Despite these flaws, GPT-3 chatbots are still very impressive and have a lot of potential.